gnilrets/workflowexample/README.md

 ````

 The command `git rebase -i origin/master` initializes an **interactive rebase**.
-This brings up a window in our default editor (set by environment variable
+This brings up a window in your default editor (set by environment variable
 `EDITOR`.  e.g., `export EDITOR='emacs -nw'`).
 The window that pops up will look
 something like